 Using PR is a no-brainer, especially as it can only have a positive impact on your brand.
 To start your search, I would suggest trying it yourself to see if you can do it yourself.
 If you’re lucky and have a great story, there is no reason you can’t get some amazing PR for yourself.

 Otherwise, start-off small, working with a smaller agency that provides the core services you need.
 Remember, there are many benefits beyond backlinks, so don’t ignore print and broadcast media if the opportunity arises.

 To read about topics similar to this or hear from other experts, visit Voices.

 About Terng Shing

-Terng Shing is the marketing head for digital health company MyDoc.
-Based in Singapore, Terng Shing has been focused on building the MyDoc brand and evangelising the digital health industry in Southeast Asia and beyond.
+Terng Shing is the CEO of SYNC PR and former marketing head for digital health company MyDoc.
+Based in Singapore, Terng Shing has been focused on building the startups around Southeast Asia and evangelising public relations and content marketing in Southeast Asia and beyond.